beachbolt/LearningGuy-Kids/README.md

-credits to Aaron for the gif and the main idea credits to google for gemini model
+credits to Aaron for the gif
+credits to Surya for the main idea credits to google for gemini model